KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_north_star_vow.md

 It is not ambition.
 It is not self-inflation.

-It is the single, steady flame at the center of your being, articulated without fear and without apology.
+It is the single, steady flame at the center of my being, articulated without fear and without apology.

 ⸻